 - Black lines in your frames at random points and intervals

 - And is more efficient to process for your computer, as each byte is made up of 8 bits

-As mentioned above, the official bitrate cap is 6,320 for all users of the Twitch Live Streaming Platform.
-However, there are many sources out on the internet that claims that Twitch Partners have an extended bitrate cap of 8,500 as a perk, which is false.
+As mentioned above, the official bitrate cap is 6,320 (6000 for video, 320 for audio) for all users of the Twitch Live Streaming Platform.
+However, many sources out on the internet claim that Twitch Partners have an extended bitrate cap of 8000 or 8,500 as a perk, which is false.
 It may “work,” but it isn’t an officially supported thing, partner or not.

 It would certainly be nice to have, as Twitch partners have access to guaranteed transcoding, which would allow them to stream at higher resolutions without the worry of preventing users with slow connections from being able to watch.
 Unfortunately, however, it is not to be, for now at least.

-If you exceed 6320, you, or a select number of people trying to watch your stream may see the Twitch Error 2000, even if you are within that unofficial 8,500 bitrate limit.
-While not gaurenteed to occur, this can result in a bad experience for your audience.
+If you exceed 6320, you or a select number of people trying to watch your stream may see the Twitch Error 2000, even if you are within that unofficial 8,500 bitrate limit.
+While not guaranteed to occur, this can result in a bad experience for your audience.

 You can easily handle any of these resolutions at the official limit anyways, so it isn’t that big of a deal to stick within the official limit.
 But I digress; exceed the official limit at your own risk.
 Please reference Twitch’s partnership program outline for a complete list of every Twitch Partner benefit if you’re curious.

 Credit goes to Naaackers for the heads up regarding the clarification on the limit.
 Thank you, you’re awesome.

 Note: The following resolutions will have a streaming bitrate range.
 The first number listed is suitable for low-action footage, while the second number is required for high-action footage.